lyravega/lyr_ehm/README.md

 ## **Experimental Hull Modifications**
 Just some hull modifications.
 By some, I mean 40+ or something.
 However, most are mutually exclusive, so the usable list is rather short actually.
-On a new game or a load, all hull modifications will be added to player's known list.
-Slot shunts too, however you'll need a small industry to build them.
-Or you can use console to give yourself a few.
+On a new game or a load, all hull modifications and slot shunts will be added to player's known list.
+Any port you visit will have a new submarket where you can grab slot shunts from.

 **Hull Modifications**:
 - Experimental Hull Modifications: Provides a base to all other hull modifications in this mod.
 Also has a removal tool